hardikszaveri/CouponAcceptanceRate/README.md

-Will a Customer Accept the Coupon?
+Will the Customer Accept the Coupon?

 Context